mincerafter42/mincerafter42.github.io/_posts/2021-04-18-picrew-downloader.md

 The extension is not very polished; for instance there's no progress indicator other than the large amount of console messages.
 This extension uses JSZip (not [my first time using JSZip](/2020/11/17/maybe-i-should-improve-the-ui-of-mcjar-font-getter), however this time instead of extracting a jar file I'm compressing an ora file.).
 The extension took me the entire day to make.
 Well I wasn't working the entire day, I slept some of the time, but it's surprisingly close to 24 hours since I started.

-You can [download the extension (30714 bytes)](/assets/Picrew Downloader (Chromium or Firefox extension).zip) here.
+You can [download the extension (30715 bytes)](/assets/Picrew Downloader (Chromium or Firefox extension).zip) here.
 No installation instructions this time.
 I'm too lazy to give installation instructions.

+Update: An issue has been fixed in which the OpenRaster files were generated with the same filename as the image maker's name, which could contain characters that were invalid in filenames.
+Now they are instead generated with the unique numeric ID.